Our Program Goals

-Cognitively: To help children become learners by letting them try out their own ideas and experience success, and by helping them learn to solve problems, ask questions, and use words to describe their ideas, observations, and feelings.
+Cognitively: To help children become learners by letting them try out their ideas and experience success and by assisting them to learn to solve problems, ask questions, and use words to describe their thoughts, observations, and feelings.

 Physically: To help children increase their large and small muscle skills and feel confident about what their bodies can do.

-Family Services provides a spectrum of extensive support opportunities for parents' development as their child’s first and primary teacher.
+Family Services provides extensive support opportunities for parents' development as their child’s first and primary teacher.
 We collaborate with families to ensure they feel confident and capable of cultivating their child’s development, pursuing their dreams, and increasing self-reliance.

 Family Advocates work with families to establish goals to promote family well-being, positive parent-child relationships, families as lifelong educators, families as learners, family engagement in transitions, family connections to peers and community, and families as advocates and leaders.

-Floyd County Head Start Birth to Five offers Parent Workshops for our currently enrolled families that provide additional parenting resources through an interactive curriculum.
+Floyd County Head Start Birth to Five offers Parent Workshops for our currently enrolled families providing additional parenting resources through an interactive curriculum.
 The workshops give parents a space to find support and encouragement among each other.
-The meetings occur every other month and parents may share any topics important to you and your child and discuss current issues, special events, and information related to your Head Start child.
-This is an opportunity for parents to get involved in their child’s education and help determine the future of the program and Parent Workshops.
-If you need transportation to a meeting please contact the Family Advocate Office.
+The meetings occur every other month, and parents may share any topics important to them and their child and discuss current issues, special events, and information about their Head Start child.
+Workshops are an opportunity for parents to get involved in their child’s education and help determine the program's future and Parent Workshops.
+If you need transportation to a meeting, please get in touch with the Family Advocate Office.

 Learning at Home

 Staff will provide educational activities for parents/ guardians to work on with their child at home.
 Every student will receive a home learning box during their initial home visit, with all the materials needed to complete the home learning activities.
 The Home Learning Packet will be sent home on Mondays and returned to school on Thursdays.
-Parents will fill out the sheet completely and return to your child's teacher.
+Parents will need to fill out the sheet completely and return it to their child's teacher.

-School Bus Transportation is provided at both sites for part-day classrooms.
-Full-day classrooms and Early Head Start classrooms do not have bus transportation.
+Limited school bus transportation is provided for Head Start classrooms, both full-day and part-day.
+Early Head Start classrooms do not have bus transportation.